Inspector Roofing Education Lab

 • Core method: inspection-first roofing documentation

-• Education concept: roofing made easier through media, technology, and proof
+• Education concept: roofing made easier through media, technology, proof, and plain language

 • Operating concept: Claim Ledger™